arkku/burner/README.md

 _Reading_ (but not writing) has also been tested on a number of vintage 28-pin ROMs from old computers and their peripherals.

-Note that the 29C family of EEPROMs requires writing whole 64-byte pages at a time, whereas only a single complete Intel HEX input line is buffered by the programmer, and is flashed immediately upon being received.
-Normally IHEX lines contain 32 bytes of data (when decoded), which means that every 64-byte page will be written twice (since it is split across two IHEX lines).
-This is not harmful as such, but halves the write speed to these devices and uses up twice the write cycles necessary.
-This can be avoided by encoding 64 bytes per IHEX line, e.g., as follows with `bin2ihex`:

-    ihex/bin2ihex -b 64 <rom.bin >rom.hex

-Note that the executable `bin2ihex` is not compiled by the EEPROM programmer's `Makefile` (since it runs on the host computer), but you can simply type `make` inside the `ihex` submodule's directory to build the `bin2ihex` and `ihex2bin` utilities.

 ## Hardware

 There is now a [schematic](burner_schematic.pdf) available, but the